xython-monitoring/xython/README.md

 * Add more "standard" tests to xymon client (ntpd, smart, lvm, sensors for example)

 # client
-I dont work on changing the client for the moment.
-My goal is to keep the client simple as it can be already now. (a simple sh | nc) But having a version of it with TLS is planned in the future.
+My goal is to keep the client simple as it can be already now. (a simple sh | nc) But having a version of it with TLS is currently worked.

+## lm-sensors
+The xymon client provided by xython support now reporting lm-sensors

+## planned
+smart
+megacli
+ntpd + rtc
+kernel log / dmesg

 # Contact
 You can contact me on IRC libera channel #xython